FREQUENTLY ASKED QUESTIONS ABOUT ANCHORED

 Daycare will be offered for children two years old and under from 9:00 am to 12:00 pm.*

 The yearly cost for daycare will be $250.
-Parents of students who turn three during the year and wish to have their child transition into preschool must contact leadership and pay a pro-rated tuition for the class.
+Parents of students who turn three during the year and wish to have their child transition into preschool must contact the Leadership Team and pay a pro-rated tuition for the class.

 Student Tuition